jsfpdn/git-audit/README.md

 # git-audit-tool

 Git Audit tool computing changelogs from public GitHub repositories.
+This tool can be either run as a client, calling the GitHub API directly, or as a gRPC server.

 ## Install